CadenaR/httpserver/README.md

-# httpserver
+# HTTP Server
-HTTP Server with python using own dictionary from requests
+HTTP Server project with python using own dictionary constructed from requests